 ATHLETIC FIELDATHLETIC FIELD, CEUTA,SPAIN 2008 The project challenges in a significant extent, adapting a running track dimensions pre-set rules for a sports site and irregularly marked territory.
 Peripheral sidewalk.
 The project has diluted form of the rigid track through a peripheral surface that moulds to the shape of the terrain and its topography.
 This amorphous ring plays the most important part of the landscape since it becomes the principal mediator of the track with both in form and tours.
 The ring also contains two surface of mediating circuits to fulfil the different purposes of the pedestrian.
 The outer ring that is moulded to the terrain also links the existing sidewalks surrounding while inviting walkers to enjoy their journey, as you would pass on a sidewalk that leads to a park.
 The inner ring plays a role in the innermost track and serves to cover the track and even available for ‘jogging’ as well as invites pedestrians informally to see or view the landscape quietly.
 Enviromental excavation The elevation of the track largely determines the runway that effect less on environment and add an important parameter for the decreasing of the costs.
 The locker room facilities, gymnasium and administrative are all linked under an open porch addition to the main entrance you can also become an attractive place for tea or play chess or domino.

-PEDESTRIAN BRIDGEBRIDGE DESIGN, VENLO, THE NETHERLANDS, 2007 Span: 65m IND bridge proposal for Venlo does not create an iconic shape but intends to create a formal pattern that blends more easily with the rhythm of the city skyline behind it and also reflect on the proximity of the water.
-A bridge can become an autonomous element that connects two points without considering the difference that lies between them.
-In the case of Venlo we are faced with a situation which could be approach differently: the bridge we believe will not perform only as connector of two points but it will also serve as mediator between the city and the new park proposed on the other side of the bank.
-In this sense the bridge could be read as an invitation to the citizens to extend their recreational activities to the other side of the water or as an extension of the park to the city.
+PEDESTRIAN BRIDGEVENLO, THE NETHERLANDS.
+BRIDGE DESIGN COMPETITION.
+IND [Inter.National.Design] More than an iconic design the bridge aims to create a formal pattern that blends easier with the rhythm of the city skyline.
+The pattern could also be read as a wave that reflects on the proximity of the water.
 We propose to have a bridge that is both comfortable and inviting.
 This is intended to be synchrony with its structural performance.
 Therefore the geometry of the bridge is the result of the merging of a flat line with two symmetrical curvilinear profiles at each side.
 It starts with a semi close space that is followed by openings that are follow by a more close space and the invert sequence after.

 SOCIAL HOUSINGSOCIAL HOUSING, COMPETITION, ALMANZORA, SPAIN, 2007 with Arkizon, Emin Balkis Competition (finalist) 44 houses.
 5 types Area: 3240m2 (Above ground) Our proposal aims at arriving to a solution that solves everything at once: the urban challenges of high density and context in an Andalusian neighborhood with a constructive modular system that allows a variety of living formats in an inexpensive way.
 The spatial module used is 3 x 5 x 3 allows almost impossible combinations in several modes that together make an urban ensemble like a 3d puzzle.
 The way the ensemble faces the street is an open system of branches that provide porosity and merge public and collective space seamlessly.